What is Agentic AI? The Next Big Thing in Artificial Intelligence

 In sensitive environments, like healthcare or finance, errors can have real consequences.

-That’s why most implementations of AI agents include checkpoints, approval layers, or role-based limits.
+That’s why most AI agent implementations include checkpoints, approval layers, or role-based limits.
 These systems must stay within clear guardrails, especially when handling customer data, regulated processes, or edge-case scenarios.

 To maintain trust, teams are adopting safety measures such as: